Conctr/squirrel/tests/README.md

 1. Click on the "Create Model" button
 1. In the model Name box write "testModel"
 1. In the "Add Standard Field" dropdown box select temperature
+1. In the "Add Standard Field" dropdown box select humidity
 1. Click "Create Model"
 1. Navigate to the View Models Tabs
-1. Click "Example" next your "testModel" model
+1. Click "Example" next to your "testModel" model
 1. In the Payload Example Click the "Squirrel" tab
 1. In the agent section note you APP_ID, API_KEY and MODEL